wells-wood-research/de-stress/README.md

 * Only 30 files can be uploaded at a time.
 * There is a max run time of 20 seconds for all the DE-STRESS metrics.

-The headless version of DE-STRESS can be ran using the command line interface and the user can change the settings to run a larger set of PDB files.
+The headless version of DE-STRESS can be ran using the command line interface and the user can change the settings to run DE-STRESS on a larger set of PDB files.
 The code has been written to allow multiprocessing so that large amounts of files can be ran in a reasonable amount of time.
-The .env-headless file can be used to update the MAX_RUN_TIME, HEADLESS_DESTRESS_WORKERS and HEADLESS_DESTRESS_BATCH_SIZE variables to change the amount of seconds the DE-STRESS metrics are allowed to run, how many PDB files are in a batch, and how many processers should be used respectively.
+The .env-headless file can be used to update the MAX_RUN_TIME, HEADLESS_DESTRESS_BATCH_SIZE and HEADLESS_DESTRESS_WORKERS variables to change the amount of seconds the DE-STRESS metrics are allowed to run, how many PDB files are in a batch, and how many CPUs should be used respectively.

-Before installing either of these versions, make sure you have all the relevant licenses for the dependencies in `de-stress/dependencies_for_de-stress/`.
-Currently, these are:
+Before installing either of these versions of DE-STRESS, make sure you have all the relevant licenses for the dependencies in `de-stress/dependencies_for_de-stress/`.
+The current dependencies used by DE-STRESS are shown below.

 * Aggrescan3D
 * DFIRE 2 pair
 * DSSP
 * EvoEF2 (source)
-* Rosetta (source).
+* Rosetta (source)

 Rosetta requires a commercial licence to install.
 In the future, we will offer a version of DE-STRESS without Rosetta but that is not available yet.